isomerpages/nparks-festival/_programmes/Gardening & Nature/Satellite Activities.md

 <br>

 * **HortPark: The Gardening Hub Trail**<br>Join us for a short, informative tour around HortPark.
-Learn all about interesting plants and gardening ideas as we take you through some of our themed gardens. <br> Don't miss out on this chance to reconnect with nature and revitalize your mental and physical well-being!
-Limited spots available so register early to avoid disappointment. <br> For interest, please write in to nparks_hortpark@nparks.gov.sg
+Learn all about interesting plants and gardening ideas as we take you through some of our themed gardens. <br> Don't miss out on this chance to reconnect with nature and revitalize your mental and physical well-being! disappointment. <br> **2 Sessions (9am - 10am) &amp; (5pm - 6pm)** <br> Limited spots available so register early to avoid
+<br> For interest, please write in to
+nparks_hortpark@nparks.gov.sg

 <br>